Franchise Marketing Playbook

 For example, if you have an electrical services franchise in Dallas, you could build out separate local service pages targeting keywords such as:

-• electrical repair Dallas – 140 searches per month
+• electrical repair dallas – 140 searches per month

-• Dallas landscape lighting – 140 searches per month
+• dallas landscape lighting – 140 searches per month

 • same day electric service in Dallas TX – 70 searches per month

 Users searching for local services are already working their way down the sales funnel.
-They are closer to making an appointment than the average website visitor.
+They’re closer to making an appointment than the average website visitor.
 Therefore, use the franchise service pages to clearly explain how your franchise can solve their problem – and how you can do it better than the other guys.

-Franchisees and Their Web Pages
+Franchisees Web Pages

 What elements of local franchise pages should be locked down, and what should franchisees be able to edit?